-A major Health Department was running data system that has been expanding over the years.
-Eventually, they ended up with highly outdated and inefficient environment with thousands of Microsoft Access and SQL Server databases.
-Such outdated system presents a number of risks such as performance, scalability, manageability, security issues and frequent database corruptions.
+A major Health Department was running a data system that has been expanding over the years.
+Eventually, they ended up with a highly outdated and inefficient environment with thousands of Microsoft Access and SQL Server databases.
+Such an outdated system presents a number of risks such as performance, scalability, manageability, security issues and frequent database corruptions.
 This leads to revenue losses because of poor performance.
-Moreover, such environments are usually not cost-effective with increased operational expenses due to a great number of unnecessary licenses.
-So, our customer decided to modernize their system, and they turned to DBBest to analyze their complex system and build the most effective Access modernization roadmap.
+Moreover, such environments are usually not cost-effective with increased operating expenses due to a great number of unnecessary licenses.
+So, our customer decided to modernize their system, and they turned to DB Best to analyze their complex system and build the most effective Access modernization roadmap.

 Let’s see how we helped our customer to improve operational efficiency and performance with reduced ownership costs and minimized business risks.

 - Running servers’ optimization options

 - Considering cloud migration

 All these tasks could be greatly facilitated by the means of our specially designed tool called DBMSys Platform.
 So, using DBMSys Platform we started with collecting data from all customer’s servers to analyze it and make modernization offerings.